dengc/Database/README.md

 #### Column-based: Cassandra
 - Cassandra, HBase, BigTable
 - Column family -> column data; supercolumn family -> supercolumns -> column data.
+- Column families (groups of columns) that are accessed more frequently can be kept in a separate file, and non-essential columns in another file.

 #### Document-based
 > a collection of documents (a table of rows)